Darrolm/Taako_Rig/ReadMe.txt

 To-do List:
 - Spine is currently just a 3 control FK chain which seems to suffice the rig.

+- Add stretch options if desired by animators.

 - Fully integrate the UmbraStaff into the Taako rig - There are current scaling issues when it comes to the shield geo.

 - I want to add a squash to the puffy part of the sleeves for when the arms are at his side.